rubabfatima986-svg/World-Bank-Project-Portfolio-Dashboard-1995-2024-/README.md

-# World-Bank-Project-Portfolio-Dashboard-1995-2024-
-World Bank project-level dashboard visualizing global financing trends, regional allocation, and environmental &amp; social risk patterns (1995–2024).
+World Bank Project Portfolio Dashboard (1995–2024) Overview

-This repository presents an interactive data visualization dashboard developed to analyze World Bank project-level data from 1995 to 2024.
-The dashboard provides a comprehensive overview of global development financing patterns, enabling systematic exploration of project allocations, temporal trends, and environmental and social risk classifications across regions and income contexts.
+This repository presents an interactive data visualization dashboard developed to systematically analyze World Bank project-level data spanning 1995 to 2024.
+The dashboard consolidates and visualizes multi-dimensional information on global development financing, including funding flows, regional allocation patterns, project lifecycle dynamics, and environmental and social risk classifications.

-The objective is to enhance transparency and accessibility of development finance data for policy analysis, research, and strategic decision-making.
+The primary objective is to enhance the accessibility, transparency, and interpretability of large-scale development finance data for researchers, policymakers, and development practitioners.

 Objectives

-The primary objectives of this project are to:
+This project is designed to support evidence-based analysis of global development financing by achieving the following objectives:

-Analyze global trends in World Bank project approvals and commitments over time Examine regional distribution of development financing Assess project lifecycle dynamics (e.g., active, closed, pipeline) Explore environmental and social risk classifications across the portfolio Provide an interactive tool for exploring development finance patterns Data
+Examine long-term trends in World Bank project approvals and financial commitments Analyze regional distribution of development finance across global regions Assess temporal patterns in project lifecycle stages (pipeline, active, closed, dropped) Evaluate environmental and social risk exposure across the project portfolio Provide an interactive analytical tool for exploratory policy and research use Data Description

-The analysis is based on World Bank project-level metadata spanning 1995–2024.
+The analysis is based on structured World Bank project-level metadata covering the period 1995–2024.

-Key Dimensions:
+Key Variables
 Project approval year
-Financial commitments (IBRD, IDA, and grants) Geographic region and country classification
+Total financial commitments (IBRD, IDA, and grant financing) Geographic region and country classification
-Project status (Active, Closed, Pipeline, Dropped) Environmental and Social Risk Ratings
+Project status (Active, Closed, Pipeline, Dropped) Environmental and Social Risk ratings
 Methodology

-This project employs descriptive analytics and interactive dashboarding techniques to structure and visualize large-scale development finance data.

-Approach:
+The project applies descriptive and exploratory data analysis techniques combined with interactive dashboard development to transform raw project-level data into actionable insights.

+Analytical Approach
-Data cleaning and transformation of project-level metadata Aggregation of financial and categorical indicators Time-series and cross-sectional analysis
+Data cleaning and harmonization of World Bank project metadata Aggregation of financial, temporal, and categorical indicators Time-series trend analysis of development financing flows Cross-regional comparative analysis
-Dashboard development for interactive exploration Tools Used:
+Dashboard design for interactive exploration and visualization Tools and Technologies
-Power BI (or relevant visualization tool)
+Power BI / Data Visualization Platform
-Excel / structured datasets
-Data preprocessing and aggregation techniques
+Microsoft Excel (data preprocessing and structuring) Descriptive statistical analysis